ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

             timer.Interval = TimeSpan.FromMilliseconds(500);
             timer.Tick += Timer_Tick;

-            // Initilize the GPIO bus
+            // Initialize the GPIO bus
             InitGpio();

             // As long as the pin object is not null, proceed with the timer.